 1.Introduction

 Sheath blight of rice caused by Rhizoctonia solani [Perfect stage: Thanatephorus cucumeris (Frank) Donk] is considered to be one of the most important diseases of rice occurring throughout the temperate and tropical rice production areas, being most prominent where rice is grown under intense, high fertility production system (Eizenga et al., 2002) .
 Rice sheath blight, caused by the fungus Rhizoctonia solani, is a significant economic concern in Andhra Pradesh, a leading rice producer in India.
 The disease can result in yield losses ranging from 20-50 per cent (Rajan, 1987).
-The disease can lead to a drastic reduction in grain yield and quality, impacting farmers' incomes and the overall agricultural economy of Andhra Pradesh..
+The disease can lead to a drastic reduction in grain yield and quality, impacting farmers' incomes and the overall agricultural economy of Andhra Pradesh.
 The existence of few or many races or strains of a pathogen in a given geographical area can also explain failure or success in management strategies for any disease.
 Many different criteria have been used to delineate sub-groups of R. solani.
 Earlier methods of sub-grouping included differences in colony morphology, host range, virulence and other characters but perhaps the most widely used method of sub diving R. solani into smaller more homogenous groups is based on hyphal anastomosis (Carling and Summer, 1992).
 The sheath blight pathogen (R.solani) has been divided into 14 anastomosis groups (AGs) (Ogoshi, 1987, Carling et al., 1994) and many intra specific groups (ISGs) based on cultural, morphological and other characters.
 The present investigations were carried out to study the variability of R. solani isolates based on identification of anastomosis group(s) of the fungal pathogen and its correlation with the genetic variation analysis data prevalent in Andhra Pradesh.

 2.Materials and Methods